-Remember when Diana Ross wowed Central Park in glittering jumpsuits? | CNN
+Remember when Diana Ross wowed Central Park in glittering jumpsuits?

-Editor’s Note: Delving into the archives of pop culture history, “Remember When?” is a series offering a nostalgic look at the celebrity outfits that defined their eras.
+Delving into the archives of pop culture history, "Remember When?" is a series offering a nostalgic look at the celebrity outfits that defined their eras.

 To this day, the show is considered among the decade's most epic live performances, and was perhaps Ross' most memorable appearance.
 It was also, possibly, the shortest concert to make such a long-lasting impression.